nazar-pc/just-backup-btrfs/readme.md

 	}
 ]
 ```
-The only thing that may not be obvious here - you can use `-1` as value for `keep_snapshots` elements to allow storing of all created snapshots.
+Here you can use `-1` as value for `keep_snapshots` elements to allow storing of all created snapshots.
+Also `destination_other_partition` might be `false` or path on some other BTRFS partition (even on other drive) to create backups, not just snapshots.
+Most options should be obvious

 Save this config as `/etc/just-backup-btrfs.json` and customize as you like.